justindietert/codeup.dev/README.md

-# Codeup Client-side Exercises
+# Codeup Exercises
-A personal repo for client-side exercises I've completed during my amazing time at Codeup!
+A personal repo for exercises I've completed during my amazing time at Codeup!

 ## Languages Used
 - HTML
 - CSS
 - JavaScript
+- PHP

 ## Frameworks Used
 - Bootstrap